tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.learn.md

     also be used to load checkpoints from the directory into a estimator to continue training a previously saved model.
 *  <b>`n_classes`</b>: number of label classes.
 Default is binary classification.
+    Note that class labels are integers representing the class index (i.e. values from 0 to n_classes-1).
+For arbitrary label values (e.g. string labels), convert to class indices first.
 *  <b>`weight_column_name`</b>: A string defining feature column name representing weights.
 It is used to down weight or boost examples during training.
 It will be multiplied by the loss of the example.